-The risks vary by specific jobs as well.
-For example, in Florida in December 2016, workers' comp for roofers was $21.32 per $100 of payroll, while carpentry ran $10.31 to $16.92, depending on the type of dwelling.
+Risks vary by job and industry.
+For example, in Florida in December 2016, workers' comp for roofers was $21.32 per $100 of payroll, while carpentry ran $10.31 to $15.92, depending on the type of dwelling.

 What are the financial risks?

 Some cities and states have higher costs of living than others.
 That means employees need to make more to achieve a similar standard of living.
 It also means the noninsured costs of medical treatment are higher.
 Therefore, their losses due to injuries on the job are higher than if they were employed in a different city or state, and they will need more workers' comp.